zskendall/dotfiles/README.md

 3. Use `pacmd` to list sinks and find the one that matches the card name found from #2
 4. `pacmd set-default-sink` as the sink name found from #3

+Sometimes polybar will not show the sound; this is usually because it can't figure out which sound card to use. `aplay -l` to figure out the card number and use `master-soundcard = hw:X` in volume module.